wycomco/misty/README.md

 - `localization`: Set to `yes` if you support different languages other than English in your munki repository.
 - `time_input`: Enter the desired start time for automated runs.

+A note on SMB shares: On an Almalinux Samba share, credentials were not needed (misty invoked by launchd was able to access the repo that was already mounted in user context).
+On a Windows SMB share, the share had to be mounted no matter if the share was already mounted in user context or not.
+So you may or may not have to enter `RepoUser`, `RepoPass` and `RepoName` values.

 ### Subsequent Runs

 During each run, the values specified in `/Users/Shared/Mist/usr/config.txt` will be used.
 Note: When changing the start time for the LaunchDaemon in the configuration file, the value will be changed during the next run of *misty*.